 In addition to community perceptions of assets at risk, the Core Team decided that this CWPP should place immediate emphasis on the existing knowledge base of how wildfires behave in Nevada County.
 The purpose of this survey was to use the knowledge and experience of local officials to identify areas in need of improvement and incorporate local preparedness information into the CWPP.
-Representatives from CALFIRE, the Nevada County Fire Chief's Association and USFS worked with the CWPP Core and Analysis Teams to evaluate those areas of highest risk specifically for the CWPP to address with its CHRP design and analysis.
+Representatives from CALFIRE-and, the Nevada County Fire Chief's Association and USFS worked with the CWPP Core and Analysis Teams to evaluate those areas of highest risk specifically for the CWPP to address with its CHRP design and analysis.
 This Fire Chiefs' survey considered the range of factors, including critical weather patterns and structure-to-structure ignitability that may contribute to the probability of fire ignitions and/or extreme fire behavior.
-Given the expert knowledge, this analysis also measured the ability of local suppression resources to protect structures in various parts of the County.
+Given the expert knowledge in the room, this analysis also measured the ability of local suppression resources to protect structures in various parts of the County.

 In the initial CWPP, several priority areas were identified including the Truckee Donner area along the Highway 80 corridor (protecting the Northwoods Community) as well as the Deer Creek, Alder Creek and Greenhorn Creek watersheds.
-Several projects were identified for inclusion in the first version of the CWPP such as the Deer Creek Community Fuel Break Project, the Greenhorn Creek Fuel Break Project, the Truckee Fuel CHRP Projects and the Alder Hill Community Fuel Break.
+Several projects were immediately identified for inclusion in the first version of the CWPP such as the Deer Creek Community Fuel Break Project (Figure 12), the Greenhorn Creek Fuel Break Project (Figure 13), the Truckee Fuel CHRP Projects (Figure 14) and the Alder Hill Community Fuel Break (Figure 15).
+Additionally, attention will be given to maintaining the Lake Ridge Fuel Break and the Purdon Fuel Break.
+These projects are described in the Mitigation Plan.